Struck Off For Blowing the Whistle

 Introduction

-On [date] I was struck off the Supreme Court Roll of Australian Legal Practitioners for blowing the whistle on corruption in Victoria’s judicial system.
+On 4 December, 2021 I was struck off the Supreme Court Roll of Australian Legal Practitioners for blowing the whistle on corruption in Victoria’s judicial system.
 This action by the Supreme Court of Victoria was just the latest example of corruption being “laundered” through the Victoria’s highest court.
 I use the term “corruption laundering” to describe the process whereby corrupt public officers use the judicial system to remove the stain of corruption from their misconduct.

 What follows is the story of my being struck off.
 It is also the story of manipulation and dishonesty on the part of regulators and the laundering of their corrupt conduct through the judicial system of Victoria.